juliannaroen/address_titlecase/README.md

-# AddressTitlecase
+# Address Titlecase

-Adds `String#address_titlecase` to properly titleize US addresses so that states, directions, and other abbreviations that would normally be capitalized in a titlecase method remain uppercase.
+Properly titleize US addresses so that states, directions, and other abbreviations that would normally be capitalized in a titlecase method remain uppercase.

 ```ruby
 > "123 SESAME ST SE, SALEM, OR 97301".address_titlecase